redbeakstudio/dust-disco/README.md

 Our camp is casual and meant to be fun, playful, and focus on scent.
 We will invite friends new & old to join us.

+## Dust Scavenger Hunt
+Our focus is multi-sensory and the theme is Orris/Dust this month (Virgo, an earth sign, moving into the fall in the Northern Hemisphere & spring in the Southern.)

+We want to share experiences with scent molecules, and the easiest way to do that & rebuild our noses is to start noticing the scents already around us.
+Since Burning Man takes place in the desert that was once home to the Northern Pauite people, we want to notice the powdery dustiness of the Earth.

+### Dust
+1. Scent: Find some dusty items & smell them from a safe distance.
+Be careful to not inhale dust, as it can be irritating.
+We are thinking of looking for rocks, rubble, gravel, bricks, soil, dusty soil, flours, house dust.
+2. Texture: What (safe) household items have a dusty texture.
+This is an excuse to feel flour, sugar and other grainy textures.
+3. Taste: Not sure about this one yet.

 ## Challenges
 There are a mix of challenges we are working on with creative multi-sensory immersive tech.